Techsoma Africa

 Reading Time: 2 mins read

-Indrive app
+Indrive mobile app

 inDrive has rolled out a new in-app audio recording feature designed to strengthen safety and support fairer dispute resolution between riders and drivers.
 The tool is now live within the Safety Centre of the inDrive app across several African markets, including South Africa and Nigeria, positioning the platform alongside rivals that have already introduced similar capabilities.